Pet Clause In A Will

 But what about your pets?
 What happens to them when pet owners don’t outlive them?

-Pets are like family, and arrangements should be made to make sure they’re cared for by a new owner if something happens to you.
+Pets are like family, and arrangements should be made to make sure they’re cared for by someone you trust if something happens to you.

-Most people agree that pets should be included as part of the estate planning process: 76% of pet owners feel it’s important to care for their pet in the event of death or illness.
+Most people agree that pets should be included as part of the estate planning process: in fact, 76% of pet owners feel it’s important to care for their pets in the event of death or illness.

 Our theory about this disparity comes down to knowledge—many people don’t think to include their pets in their Will, or they don’t know how.